charmplusplus/charm4py/docs/tutorial.rst

     Hello from MyChare instance in processor 1
     Hello from MyChare instance in processor 1

-If running the example, note that it will not exit because a suitable exit point has not been defined (more on this below).
-For now, press CTRL-C to exit.
+It is important to note that creation of chares across the system happens asynchronously.
+In other words, when the above calls to create collections return, the chares have not yet been created on all PEs.
+The ``awaitCreation`` method is used to wait for all the chares in the specified collections to be created in the system.

 .. note::
-    Chares can be created at any point **after** the Charm *main* function has been reached.
+    Chares can be created at any point once the Charm *main* function has been reached.

 Remote method invocation
 ------------------------